Glad to communicate with you. My full name is Claudio Tommaso Gnoli, pronounced /'klawdjo tom'ma:zo 'ɲɔ:li/, and this is my personal web space.

 Though having been born in a frantic anonymous city, I feel much more bound to my mother's region, at the boundary between Pavia plain and the valleys of the Northern Apennine.
 The latter, also known as the Quattro Province, despite depopulation keep a remarkable heritage of traditions, including high-level folk music.
 I often find rural communities to be much more civilized and deep than urban ones.
 Maybe I am able to understand both thanks to my half-cast background (mez e mez, "grey area", as they say in our village).

-I am in an associative relationship with Yvonne, who is in a hierarchical relationship with Jacqueline.
 I collect images of me and individual people and places important to me, as well as some quotes.
 Classes of things I like include (sorted by integrative levels) silence, rivers, forests, wolverines, cats, hiking, dining with good company, smoking pipe and cigars, independence, peaceful attitude, friendship, open-mindedness, languages, pluralism, welfare state, degrowth, the Internet, reading, watching auto racing, folk music and dances, art films, epistemological realism, humanism.
 I belong to the party of those who go out to vote, and the religion of those who do not want to destroy other religions.

 «...Di' Scritur, ma t'é muntà ra testa, che ta scriv in ingléz o cul ch'l'é?!»